festusndiritu/festusndiritu/README.md

 - 🔁 Kotlin Flow + Coroutines
 - 📱 MVVM (when it makes sense)
 - 💾 Room & Firebase/Supabase for data storage
-- 🧪 Testing?
-Only if the bug scares me enough.
+- 🧪 Testing - Sometimes, if the bug scares me enough.

-Oh — and if I want a UI on a microcontroller?
+Oh - and if I want a UI on a microcontroller?

 ## 🔌 Arduino Projects
 I wire up Arduinos and control them with vanilla HTML + CSS + JavaScript.